 Research Interests: Conservation Biogeography, Geographic Information Systems, Cartography, and STEM Education.
 Projects that incorporate more than one of these interests are especially exciting, as they tend to create innovative, interdisciplinary research opportunities.

 - The Conservation Biogeography realm includes projects that explore abiotic and biotic factors influencing vegetation communities in relation to plant invasion dynamics, biodiversity conservation, restoration, productivity, plant-soil interactions, population genetics, and human-environment interactions – with a specific focus on southeastern US, wetlands, Midwestern oak savannas, and urban/human-dominated built environments.

 - The GIS and Cartography realm includes projects that incorporate geospatial analyses, remote sensing, and/or the design, use, and visual communication of geographic information using Geographic Information Systems (e.g. ArcGIS Online, ArcGIS Pro, ArcGIS StoryMaps, etc.).

-- The STEM Education realm concentrates on research related to (but not limited to): 1) pedagogy – theory, practice, and effectiveness of teaching STEM; 2) gender and STEM – women in science; and 3) STEM literacy – citizen science, public outreach, civic engagement, and K-12 STEM education.
+- The STEM Education realm concentrates on research related to (but not limited to): 1) pedagogy – theory, practice, and effectiveness of teaching STEM; 2) gender, diversity, and STEM; and 3) STEM literacy – citizen science, public outreach, civic engagement, and K-12 STEM education.

 Explore this site to learn more about geography, see what’s new in the McCarragher Biogeography Lab, and find out how you can get involved with geography at SIUE.